 SERVING ON SUNDAY

 We have volunteer opportunities for all ages that would enjoy helping on Sunday.
 Perhaps your child or grandchild would like to help you greet the visitors that morning or run the livestream equipment.
-Perhaps you prefer working in the kitchen to prepare and sample the refreshments for Coffee Hour.
-If you fancy arranging the altar flowers and vestments just so, front and center for all to see, we’ve got a place for you, too.
+Perhaps you prefer working in the kitchen to prepare and sample the refreshments for Holy Grounds.
+If you enjoy arranging the altar flowers and vestments in a particular manner, front and center for all to see, we’ve got a place for you, too.
 Have a voice that can carry?
 Perhaps joining the list of lay readers is just the right fit.
 If you’ve got the inkling, we’ve got the job for you.

 The Episcopal Church honors all ages and invites them to participate fully in worship.
 Acolytes may serve at the altar beginning at age eight (8) and older.
 Training is done through the mentoring of fellow acolytes under the guidance of the acolyte leader.

 "Since coming to St. Stephens’s, meeting new friends and serving this beautiful church through the Altar Guild has been a joy.” - Donna Bosholm